Stevinson/tech-book/book/commands/general-commands.md

 * `brew cask uninstall <app_name>`

 * `brew cask search <app_name>`

+* `brew tap <tapame>` allows Homebrew to tap into another repository of formulae meaning that you have more installable software. `brew tap` on its own will list all thw taps available.

 * `tee benchmarking-file-{1..1000}.txt < benchmarking-file.txt >/dev/null` - copy a file multiple times